Updated 5-29-26

 Your Thoughts

-Assisted migration challenges traditional conservation thinking.
-It forces us to ask how much we should intervene in nature, whether relocation is a necessary adaptation or an ecological gamble, and what responsibilities we have to species struggling to survive.
+Assisted migration challenges the core assumptions of traditional conservation.
+It asks how much we should intervene in nature, whether relocation is a responsible adaptation or an ecological gamble, and what we owe to species that are struggling with conditions we created.

 Books